nerfkidjcb/ServiceMonitor/README.md

 # Service Monitor - Version 1.2!
-A repo for scripts that run on a local machine that will look out for systems of your choosing.
+A repo for Python scripts that run on a local machine that look out for external systems.
 <br><br><br>

 ## Dependencies